Deepan-Karmakar/p5.js-tutorial/Global-and-instance-mode.md

 <video loop="true" autoplay="true"><source src="fingers.mov"></video>
 ```

-We could of course type the HMTL directly into index.html, but we can also create it dynamically via p5.
+We could, of course, type the HTML directly into index.html, but we can also create it dynamically via p5.

 ```
 video = createHTML('<video id=\'vid\'><source src=\'fingers.mov\'></video>');